 - Library Training: this training is offered a few weeks into the academic block, since that is the moment most students start working on papers.

-- Coffee Check-in: a few times during the block the Incluusion team organises an open hour online.
+- Online Check-in: during the block the Incluusion team organises an open hour online.
 Students can drop by, ask any questions they have, share positive experiences and possible concerns.
-It's an easily accessible way for us to stay in touch with our students throughout the block.
+It's a low threshold way for us to stay in touch with our students throughout the block.